Aarkan1/express-java/README.md

 </details>

 ## Server Side Events
-With `app.sse()`
+With `app.sse()` you can register a Server Side Event handler.
+This will set required headers to enable SSE.

 <details>
     <summary>Show documentation</summary>

 `res.send(EVENT, DATA)` takes the event as a String, and data as a String or an Object.
 The object will be converted to json before sending to clients.
-If you want use SSE (Server Side Events) you'll have to create an endpoint for the client to connect to, for example in JavaScript via `new EventSource('/sse-endpoint')`.
+If you want use SSE (Server Side Events) you'll have to create an endpoint for the client to connect to, and in JavaScript connect with `new EventSource('/sse-endpoint')`.
 Closing the SSE with `res.reconnectSSE()` will force the client to reconnect.
 If `res.reconnectSSE()` doesn't get called the SSE will stay connected and `res.send(EVENT, DATA)` can be used multiple times before closing.

+**Note: you must use `res.send(String, String)` or `res.send(String, Object)` when sending messages via event stream!
+Other `res.send()`-methods will close the connection, and force the client to reconnect after every sent message.**

 Example Java:
 ```java